anton-exe/SkyGame-Data/README.md

 00g --> parseInt('00g', 36) --> ID 16 --> Pointing Candlemaker Outfit
 ```

+## Dates

+Dates are stored in the format `YYYY-MM-DD`.
+Sky: Children of the Light uses the `America/Los_Angeles` timezone for the daily reset, so this timezone should be respected when calculating the actual time an event begins or ends.

 ## Diagram

 The following diagram illustrates which references exist between the data.

+References marked in **bold** are stored as GUID reference in the data.
+For one-to-many relations, an array of GUIDs is used.
+If no reference exists, the key is omitted from the data.

-Relations marked in **bold** are stored as GUID reference in the data.
-Other relations are created automatically when parsing the data using the included [Scripts](#scripts).
+Circular references are marked in *italic* and are created automatically when parsing the data using the included [Scripts](#scripts).

 ## Scripts